EagleClarinet22/USBKeyPresenceWatcher/README.md

 ![Version](https://img.shields.io/github/v/tag/EagleClarinet22/USBKeyPresenceWatcher?label=version)
 ![CI](https://github.com/EagleClarinet22/USBKeyPresenceWatcher/actions/workflows/ci-validation.yml/badge.svg)

-Automatically lock your Windows session when your YubiKey (or _any_ chosen USB device) is removed — and keep the system locked until that device is reinserted.
+Automatically lock your Windows session when your selected **USB device** (security key, token, or any USB hardware you choose) is removed — and keep the system locked until that device is reinserted.

 This project includes: